About

 Presenting a workshop at Little Rock Central High School National Historic Site.
 Co-presented with Dr. Terrence Roberts, member of the Little Rock Nine.

-My journey to interpreting stories of enslavement began when I developed the Tracing Center on Histories and Legacies of Slavery‘s public history efforts and oversaw the design of workshops for teachers and other professionals in education.
-I’ve led the education departments at the Montana Historical Society, the USS Constitution Museum, and the Tsongas Industrial History Center, and consulted with the Mount Vernon Ladies Association on the exhibit, “Lives Bound Together: Slavery at George Washington’s Mount Vernon.”
-I hold a bachelor’s degree in secondary history education from the University of Vermont and a Master of Arts in museum education from George Washington University.
+Her journey to interpreting stories of enslavement began when she developed the Tracing Center on Histories and Legacies of Slavery‘s public history efforts and oversaw the design of workshops for teachers and other professionals in education.
+She led the education departments at the Montana Historical Society, the USS Constitution Museum, and the Tsongas Industrial History Center, and consulted with the Mount Vernon Ladies Association on the exhibit, “Lives Bound Together: Slavery at George Washington’s Mount Vernon.”

 Thank you for such a productive two days.
 We accomplished so much, and you helped us have difficult conversations about concepts that our natural instinct is to avoid.
 Particularly productive was formulating our value statement and outcomes.
 These discussions were rich in teasing out each of our individual goals with this material.
 Seeing them together helps us take this in a direction that hopefully we will all agree is the right one.